isprojects/mstform/README.md

 -   You can configure the form to be validated and updated dynamically by the backend using a `process` function.
 This can show messages and update the form while the user is typing, under the control of a backend.
 This is useful because validation needs to be defined on the backend anyway in order to prevent any incorrect data to be submitted.
 This way you can integrate this same validation code with the frontend.
+You can also supply a `processAll` function which runs all validations supported by the backend.

 ### Save